geerlingguy/kubernetes-101/episode-07/README.md

 There are some other projects that help with building operators, or operator-like tooling, like [KUDO](https://kudo.dev), but I won't cover them in this episode.

-There are some tradeoffs if not using Go to build your operator with Operator SDK, though.
+There are some tradeoffs if you're not using Go to build your operator with Operator SDK, though.
 The Operator SDK shows a graph of ['operator capability levels'](https://sdk.operatorframework.io/docs/overview/#operator-capability-level), and this shows different types of operators are better at different levels of automation.

 Helm-based operators are great for basic app install and upgrades.